SalvatoreRa/artificial-intelligence-articles/README.md

 Stra the project if you find it useful, and you can open a GitHub issue if you spot some errors or something missing.

+## other projects

+* [Here](https://github.com/SalvatoreRa/tutorial), you can find articles and tutorials about artificial intelligence
+* [Here](https://github.com/SalvatoreRa/ML-news-of-the-week), weekly collection of the best ML & AI news

+# how to cite

 If these articles are useful in your research, please cite the project:

 BibTeX  entry: